-- 6.1 With the wheel lock turned counterclockwise for easy movement, position the air dryer in accordance with the recommendations of Para.
-5.2. - 6.2 Lift and turn inward the two door latches and remove the side panel. - 6.3 A programmable delayed start time provides a fixed minimum delay of five seconds, so that the compressor sealing water will automatically prime the compressor before each start sequence.
+6.1 Position the air dryer in accordance with the recommendations of Paragraph 5.2.

+6.2 Lift and Turn inward the two door latches and remove the front panel.

+6.3 A programmable delayed start time provides a fixed minimum delay of five seconds, so that the compressor sealing water will automatically prime the compressor before each start sequence.
 If the dehydrator is to be one of two or more operating at the same time, the delayed start time on the second dryer should be programmed with ten seconds of delay.
-Go to MENU SETUP Power on Delay to change delay.
+Go to MENU - SETUP - Power on Delay to change delay.
 This will prevent power surges following service interruptions, or when switching to or from an emergency generator.
 It is recommended additional Air Dryers are separated by a minimum of 5 seconds.
-See Section 8 for Setup Menu. - 6.4 Install a flexible water drain hose as described in paragraph 5.3.
-Hold the cabinet fitting with a second wrench while tightening the tube fitting. - 6.5 Make flexible tube connections to the high and low pressure air outlet fittings (see fig.7 for location) using straight-through quick-connect fittings for ease of maintenance.
+See Section 8 for Setup Menu.

+6.4 Install a flexible water drain hose as described in paragraph 5.3.
+Hold the cabinet fitting with a second wrench while tightening the tube fitting.

+6.5 Make flexible tube connections to the high and low pressure air outlet fittings (see fig.7 for location).
 Two check valves with hex nipple fittings come packaged with the Air Dryer.
 If using only one Air Outlet, install the Check Valve marked with P/N 47744 Flow Restrictor Check Valve label at the outlet.
 NOTE: the direction of the large arrow indicates main airflow.
-This check valve has been modified with a small orifice to allow feedback of dry air into Standby Air Dryers that are on Transfer/Cycling Systems. - 6.6 Verify that the Power Switch on the front control panel is in the OFF position.
+This check valve has been modified with a small orifice to allow feedback of dry air into Standby Air Dryers that are on Transfer/Cycling Systems.

+6.6 Verify that the Power Switch on the front control panel is in the OFF position.
 Locate the Alarm/ATS Interface Board and remove the battery insulation boot prior to turning on the Air Dryer.
 See Appendix A for battery location.

+WARNING!
+RISK OF ELECTROCUTION - Disconnect from electrical power before starting this proceedure.